 What are the worst offending fast fashion brands

-Boohoo is one of four fashion brands producing clothing in United Kingdom based sweatshops, where workers are paid less than the minimum wage and even get reprimanded for being 1 minute late, checking the time or –you won’t believe this, smiling.
+Boohoo is one of four fashion brands producing clothing in the United Kingdom in sweatshops, where workers are paid less than the minimum wage and even get reprimanded for being 1 minute late, checking the time or –you won’t believe this, smiling.

 There are other awful brands like Urban Outfitters, Primark and Fashion Nova which are known for promoting worker exploitation and environmental pollution, but the 3 mentioned above take the crown.